 Your entire barkada planned to meet at the mall this Saturday.
 You agreed, and you know what will happen next.
 You chose two to three credit cards to bring because you certainly will head to the department stores for a spree.
 Shopping with friends is a lot of fun and will also need a lot of funds.
 Some of your friends will have a higher budget and 'you'll be tempted to spend beyond your limit.

 Giving in to peer pressure might cost you a lot, especially when they say that you look amazing with that costly dress.
 Choose a shopping partner who is content with items from inexpensive clothing stores or bargain shops.
 'Don't forget that some great finds are just waiting for you in every ukay-ukay shop.

 Sales and deals are fabulous, but if you spend for that spaghetti basket 'that's priced low even with ingredients you 'don't want to use, then these become a budget fail.
 Once you enter the supermarket or grocery stores, sales traps are everywhere to entice you.
 These are strategically placed to make you feel obliged to buy.

 Amazing deals are best if they address a specific need.
-Not everything that's glamorously packed are worth the high price.
+Not everything that's glamorously packed is worth the high price.
 When in doubt, buy all 'that's on your shopping list first.
 If you think you still can afford to purchase the deals, then think about their use.

 Managing your money right will seem difficult at first.
-Temptations are everywhere in the form of promos, discounts and sale tags.
-To avoid bad shopping habits, focus on needs and not wants.
+Temptations are everywhere in the form of promos, discounts, and sale tags.
+To avoid bad shopping habits, focus on needs, and not wants.
 Weigh in the advantages and disadvantages of your purchases.
 Your budget is a priority.
 You 'wouldn't want to max out your credit cards for unplanned purchases and you 'wouldn't wish to start your new year with amassed debts.
 Use your credit cards wisely and pay your dues early on to start a stress-free new year.